 New York City is an exciting mass of energy which creates its own buzz, and this electric vibe is on full display in Midtown Manhattan.
 This broad area south of Central Park is home to the city’s second major financial district, many iconic buildings like the Chrysler and Empire State Building’s, Grand Central Station and the flashy billboard lined section of Broadway known as Times Square.
 Midtown Manhattan is the outgoing personality of New York that jumps out in front of the cameras seeking attention.

 As a tourist, it’s actually quite difficult to not end up in Midtown Manhattan at some point during your trip to this remarkable city.
 This is the “As seen on TV” part of New York.
-You can wander along 5th Avenue, window shopping at some of the most expensive stores in the city.
+It’s easy to wander along 5th Avenue, window shopping at some of the most expensive stores in the city.
 You can walk through the heart of the banking district, especially exciting at the end of the day when the streets flood with suits trying to navigate their way back home.

+There are many things in Midtown.
 The nearby Rockafeller Center here is where NBC Studios is located, and it’s possible to catch a showing of SNL or the Tonight Show here.
 The building is famous for it’s outdoor skating rink and massive Christmas Tree (if you’re able to visit in December).
 One can’t miss attractions to experience when visiting the city is to see Manhattan from above, and the Rock is one of your options.